openlookeng/hetu-core/hetu-docs/en/connector/Hudi.md

 ## Configuration

-Typically, we ingest the data from external data sources(e.g. Kafka) and write it to a DFS file storage system, such as HDFS.
-Then we synchronize Hudi data from HDFS to the Hive table through the data synchronization tool provided by Hudi.
+Typically, you ingest the data from external data sources(e.g. Kafka) and write it to a DFS file storage system, such as HDFS.
+Then you synchronize Hudi data from HDFS to the Hive table through the data synchronization tool provided by Hudi.
 The Hudi tables are stored as the external tables in Hive.
-After that, we query the Hudi table by connecting to the Hive Connector.
+After that, you query the Hudi table by connecting to the Hive Connector.
 For the generation of the Hudi table and the steps to synchronize to the Hive table, please refer to the official [Hudi demo example](https://hudi.apache.org/docs/docker_demo.html).

 First, before you start using the Hudi connector, you should complete the following steps: